 If walking from the car park at the northern end of the escarpment to the ford, as you walk west, you will see scree on the slopes where it is safe to search for fossils.
 The most common fossils are brachiopods and corals.
 These will be more abundant in some areas than others.

-The Carboniferous Limestone at Llangollen is from the Visean Stage (Lower Carboniferous – Mississippian) which is of Chadian- Brigantian substage.
+The Carboniferous Limestone at Llangollen is from the Visean Stage of the Dinantian (Lower Carboniferous) which is of Chadian- Brigantian Substage.
 It is part of the Clwyd Limestone Group, which is about 330myrs old.

 There are a diverse range of limestone facies, exhibiting local dolomitisation, with subordinate sandstone and mudstone units.
 The geology of the area records the initiation and growth of a carbonate platform along the northern flank of the Wales-Brabant Massif.